EveningStudy/CatDog_Breed_Classifier/README.md

 # Web-based Image Classification Project README

 This project allows users to upload images of dogs or cats, which are then classified into categories using pre-trained deep learning models.
-The project is built using Python and the Flask web framework.The server is hosted on Azure, and you can access the web application at [sciescrew.me](https://sciescrew.me).
+The project is built using Python and the Flask web framework.

 # About